vmware-archive/pcf-examples/addon-development-plan.md

 ### Deploy with a manifest file

 Finally, create a simple deployment manifest file and use BOSH to deploy your software into its own VM.
-By not using a runtime configuration (and making this an add-on) you make it much faster to test updates to your packages, jobs and releases.
+By not using a runtime configuration (and making this an addon) you make it much faster to test updates to your packages, jobs and releases.
 Start with something like this as a stub (replacing anything inside of `<>`'s):

 ```yaml
 ---